Linguistics: Phonology; Literary Forensic Analysis; Computational Linguistics; Natural Language Processing

 Haley Todd is a Doctoral Student and Graduate Teaching Assistant at George Mason University.
 In 2017, Haley earned a B.A. in Modern Languages (Spanish and French) from the University of North Georgia.
 In 2019, she earned an M.A. from Universidad Pontificia de Salamanca in Spanish Language and Culture.
-Haley's research interests include phonological typology and language acquisition.
-She is also a polyglot and enjoys learning additional languages in her spare time.
+Haley's research interests include phonological typology, forensic analysis of text, and natural language processing.
+Haley is currently researching a case of author attribution via statistical computing analyses.

 Fall 2021: LING 306-305 (General Linguistics Recitation) and LING 307-001 (English Grammar)

 Universidad Pontificia de Salamanca, M.A.

 Modern Languages (Spanish and French), International Affairs

 Master's Thesis “La implementación de un curso fonético en la clase de E.L.E.”
 Salamanca, Spain.
 July 2019.